vivavv/vivavv/README.md

 </p>

 ### Current Work:
-- 📣 For the past year I've been working with private repositories in Bitbucket, if you wanna know more about my current work you can contact me :)
+- 📣 For the past year I've been working on private repositories in Bitbucket, if you wanna know more about my current work you can contact me :)